 With the increase in oil price in 2018 there has been renewed interest from potential partners as the focus returns to offshore oil exploration.
-Bounty obtained an extension to the licence term from NOPTA in July 2017 to enable more definitive studies of the potential fluid content of the Azalea Prospect and was negotiating to acquire the long offset modern 3D seismic data recently acquired by Polarcus over the area.
+Bounty obtained an extension to the licence term from NOPTA in July 2017 to enable more definitive studies of the potential fluid content of the Azalea Prospect and is negotiating to acquire the long offset modern 3D seismic data acquired in 2016 by Polarcus.